seapigy/secure-email-mvp/README.md

 ## Current Limitations & Planned Features

-- The inbox is currently a placeholder; full email send/receive functionality is planned for future iterations.
-- Email sending, encryption, and storage in Cloudflare R2 are not yet implemented.
-- Password reset and advanced account management are not yet available.
-- Fallback email confirmation is required for login; ensure you have access to your fallback email.
-- The system is designed for up to 100 users (MVP phase); scalability improvements are planned.
+- The system is designed for up to 100 users (MVP phase); scalability improvements are planned
+- Advanced search and filtering capabilities are planned for future iterations
+- Email threading and conversation view are planned features
+- Mobile app development is planned for future iterations

 **Planned:**
-- Encrypted email send/receive (Micro-Iteration 4)
-- Email compression and R2 storage
-- Password reset and logout endpoints
-- Full inbox and folder management UI
 - Enhanced audit logging and admin tools
+- Geolocation-based access controls
+- Email compression and optimization
+- Advanced folder management
+- Bulk operations and search functionality
+- Real-time collaboration features

 ## License

 MIT License

 ## Running the Go API Server